LaVilla: 19th-century

-In 1902 the state legislature passed a new constitution, adopting barriers to voter registration and voting that resulted in the deliberate disfranchisement of African Americans and excluding them from politics.
+20th-century

+In 1902, the state legislature passed a new constitution, adopting barriers to voter registration and voting that resulted in the deliberate disfranchisement of African Americans to exclude them from politics.
 The part of LaVilla north of Adams Street was for many years a center of African-American life and culture in Jacksonville.
 The southern part of the neighborhood was developed as a major railroad hub in the late 19th century; several rail lines met at Union Station (now adapted for use as the Prime F. Osborn III Convention Center).
 For a time, this was Jacksonville's primary red light district.

-The author Stephen Crane frequented this area during his time in Jacksonville; he met his future wife, Cora Crane, who was at the time a brothel proprietor.
+Author Stephen Crane frequented LaVilla during his time in Jacksonville; he met his future wife, Cora Crane, who was at the time a brothel proprietor.

 Lavilla was the site of the Great Fire of 1901, which spread and destroyed most of downtown, but the neighborhood was largely spared.
 In the first half of the 20th century, the neighborhood was an important center of African-American culture.
 A vibrant music and entertainment scene emerged, attracting many nationally renowned jazz artists to play at local black clubs on and off Ashely Street.
 Such clubs were segregated under the state laws that imposed Jim Crow.
 In 1929 the Ritz Theatre opened, becoming an important stop on what was called the Chitlin' Circuit for black entertainers.
 It became LaVilla's primary performance venue.

-The vibrancy of the area on Ashley Street west of Broad Street, to and including Davis Street, led to its being called the "Harlem of the South".
-Landmarks included Nick’s Pool Parlor (the Strand), the Frolic and the Roosevelt theaters for a diversion.
+The area on Ashley Street west of Broad Street, to and including Davis Street, included landmarks such as Nick’s Pool Parlor, as well as the Strand, the Frolic, the Globe and the Roosevelt theaters.
 The Wynn/Egmont Hotel was known to provide the best accommodations for touring performers; the Boston Chop House, Mama’s Restaurant and Hayes Luncheonette served good food; the Lenape Bar and Manuel's Taproom were the favorite watering holes.
 The Ritz Theatre and The Knights of Pythias Hall hosted numerous famous performers.

-In the 1930s the "Negro" section of the Federal Writers Project in Florida was based in LaVilla.
+In the 1930s the "Negro" section of the Federal Writers' Project in Florida was based in LaVilla.
 Zora Neal Hurston was involved from 1935 until 1937.

 After the 1960s, the neighborhood entered a period of precipitous decline.
 The railroad industry restructured, leading to a massive loss of jobs here and across the country.
 In addition, the construction of I-95 disrupted and divided the neighborhood.
 With the end of legal segregation following civil rights legislation in the mid-1960s, many residents left the area to pursue newer housing and work opportunities elsewhere.

 During the 1980s the crack cocaine epidemic hit hard among struggling residents of LaVilla, resulting in an increase in crime and furthering the decline.
 According to General Counsel Rick Mullaney, who was chief of staff under Mayor Ed Austin, the area became "nothing but crack houses, prostitution and crime."